What do we listen for in music?

 AudioOne way to learn how to appreciate music is by starting with minimalism.
 At its core, listening to music means listening for changes.

-Minimalism explores the limits of that idea; what’s the smallest change that can move us?
-How can tiny sonic gestures be used to evoke large emotional reactions?
+Minimalism explores the limits of that idea.
+It asks: what’s the smallest change that can move us?
+Can tiny sonic gestures be used to evoke large emotional reactions?
 It’s a thought experiment that says everything is art if you look close enough.

 And just as minimalism can foster an understanding of music, music is also the ideal medium for learning to appreciate minimalism.
 While other art forms experiment with reduction, music is measured by the ultimate limit of perception: time.
 There’s no unit more minimal than the moment.
-Each one exists only in relation to what came before.
+Each one barely exists, given substance only in relation to what came before or what comes after.

-Well, life does.
+Even a piece filled with silence turns out to be anything but silent.
+Life inhabits the gaps.
 A creak, a breeze, a breath.
-Even a piece filled with silence turns out to be anything but silent.
-It just forces us to listen more closely; each moment a diorama.
+The piece asks us to listen more closely, to view each moment as a diorama.
 Learning to notice these changes demands—and cultivates—patience.

 If you can find joy in exploring the essence of music, your enthusiasm for its more elaborate forms will compound.
 You’ll notice how much is changing.
 How each change is meaningful, intentional.
 Someone chose to make it.
 Someone cared.

-The act of creation itself carries meaning.
 Music is sounds, yes, but music is also communication.
-A language of change.
+The act of creating it carries meaning.
+It's a language of change.
 When people make music, they’re saying something.
 To the universe, to themselves, and in that moment, to you.

 Listen for it.